 - Tenancy details – period of your tenancy, your rental agreement etc

-We will use this personal information to administer the HB scheme.
-This may include any of the following:
+We process the personal data to administer the HB scheme.
+This may include but is not limited to the following activities;

 - Verify the information you have provided on your application